PennLINC/coding-interview/index.md

 1. Write a function you will (or others can) use to load the subject-level matrices.

-2. Please generate two anaylses in python, with a figure for each analysis.
+2. Please generate two analyses in python, with a figure for each analysis.
 First, You have functional connectivity matrices and behavioral data for each subject; relate variance in the connectivity matrices to variance in a metric (or metrics) in the behavioral data.
-You can pick a single resulution for the matrix, or maybe you want to run an analysis that looks across the different resolutions.
+You can pick a single resolution for the matrix, or maybe you want to run an analysis that looks across the different resolutions.
 Second, come up with your own analysis.
 This can be a twist on the first analysis, or something different completely.

 3. Save your script (or scripts) as a github repo.
 We should be able to clone your repo and, given that we have the same HCP Data, run your code to save the subject-level matrices and then generate the figures.
 Assume we have the basic [Anaconda](https://www.anaconda.com/products/individual) python packages, but feel free to include a dependency outside of that if you want.